algorni/YAUR/README.md

 ##
 This repo will accept only empty pull requests, no code, no issue, no wiki...  nothing... just empty pull request.

+##
+Thanks Walter Minute for the empty idea!